-In this above example, I translated the clouds into basic three-dimensional forms.
+In the above example, I translated the clouds into basic three-dimensional forms.
 But sometimes shape is more appropriate, especially when the clouds are tightly compacted in the sky, diminishing any sense of distinct form.
-(Note: Shape is basically a flat, or two-dimensional version of a form—a circle is a flat version of a sphere).
+(Note: Shape is basically a flat or two-dimensional version of a form-a circle is a flat version of a sphere).

 And don’t forget negative space (the areas between the clouds-typically blue sky).
 I’ve indicated the negative space in the below painting.

 As with many aspects of painting, there are two ways you could deal with positive and negative space:

 - You could paint in the clouds first (positive space) and then fill in the gaps with color (negative space); or

 - You could start with the blue sky (negative space) and then fill in the clouds (positive space).

 Most aspiring artists ignore option 2-they focus on painting things rather than the area between things.
 There’s nothing wrong with this approach, but sometimes it’s more effective to focus on the negative space first.